LetCompliance

 Can I still serve a Section 21 notice in 2026?

-Do I need to re-serve the How to Rent booklet on every renewal?
+Do I still need to serve the How to Rent guide in 2026?

 How long does a Section 21 take from notice to possession in 2026?